-- Iwakabe, S. & Conceicao, N. (in press) Metatherapeutic processing as a change-based therapeutic immediacy task: Building a initial process model using a modified task-analytic research strategy.
-Journal of Psychotherapy Integration.
+- Iwakabe, S., & Conceicao, N. (2016).
+Metatherapeutic processing as a change-based therapeutic immediacy task: Building an initial process model using a task-analytic research strategy.
+Journal of psychotherapy integration, 26 (3), 230-247.

 - Iwakabe, S., Fukushima, T., & Ito, E. (2013).
 Introduction to clinical psychology: Traversing various approaches. [in Japanese] Tokyo, Japan: Yuhikaku.

 - Iwakabe, S. (2010).
 The process of qualitative research in clinical psychology. [in Japanese] Tokyo, Japan: Iwasaki Academic Publishing.